ArmandtErasmus/xVAFramework/README.md

 streamlit run streamlit_xva_dashboard.py
 ```

-The dashboard will open in your default web browser, typically at `http://localhost:8501`.
+The dashboard will open in your default web browser.

 ### Features of the Dashboard